Upscale Cantonese cuisine with authentic ingredients and preparation

 Chef Timon Balloo's globally inspired cuisine arrives by way of Miami, with a heavy Cuban influence.
 That means a lot of rum in the drinks and seafood on the menu.
 It's prepared expertly and in all sorts of methods.
 Highlights include a kombu-marinated fluke and fire-grilled yellowtail collar.

-Thanks to the inventive and adventurous menu by Executive Chef Wilfried Bergerhausen, this outpost of the famed French restaurant might outpace the original in New York.
+Thanks to an inventive and adventurous menu, this outpost of the famed French restaurant not only outpaced but outlasted the original in New York.
 With a dining room that overlooks the Bellagio fountains, the atmosphere feels more like an old Vegas supper club, comfortably worn in over the years with a staff that's equal parts knowledgeable and friendly.
 The presentation of the caviar-topped Maryland crabcake or sunchoke soup will catch your attention immediately, but it's the flavors you'll remember long after the meal has ended.